-DESCRIPTION: Bug Tussel Wireless and Cloud 1, LLC are requesting approval of a Conditional Use Permit (CUP) for a 195' self-support lattice style communication tower (199' with lightning rod) that will allow Bug Tussel to provide its wireless internet service to the surrounding area.
-Applicants have negotiated a lease and easements on a ~0.23 acre area of land owned by Jeffery and Beverly Weber located approximately 200' west of the Weber's residence at 9108 Ridge Drive in section 29 of the town of Primrose.
+DESCRIPTION: Bug Tussel Wireless and Cloud 1, LLC are requesting approval of a Conditional Use Permit (CUP) for a 195' tall guyed communication tower (199' with lightning rod) that will allow Bug Tussel to provide its wireless internet service to the surrounding area.
+Applicants have negotiated a lease and easements on a ~0.4 acre area of land owned by Jeffery and Beverly Weber located approximately 500' northwest of the Weber's residence at 9108 Ridge Drive in section 29 of the town of Primrose.
 The property is part of the Weber's 182 acre farm zoned FP-35 (General Farmland Preservation).

-Applicants are proposing the new tower at the proposed location due to the fact that there are no other existing towers or other collocation options within their identified 1.5 mile search ring.
-Note that this is a similar proposal to a prior application on a different area of the Webber property which was denied by the town of Primrose in 2021.
+Applicants are proposing the new tower location due to the fact that there are no other existing towers or other collocation options within their identified 1.5 mile search ring.
 The tower would include three collocation spots for other providers to utilize.